By Lylas G. Mogk, M.D.

 There are two types of AMD: dry (atrophic) and wet (neovascular or exudative).
-Most AMD starts as the dry type and in 10-20% of individuals, it progresses to the wet type.
-Age-related macular degeneration is always bilateral (i.e., occurs in both eyes), but does not necessarily progress at the same pace in both eyes.
+Most AMD starts as the dry type and in 10-20% of individuals, it may progresses to the wet type.
+Age-related macular degeneration is usually bilateral (i.e., occurs in both eyes), but does not necessarily progress at the same pace in both eyes.
 It is therefore possible to experience the wet type in one eye and the dry type in the other.

 Dry Macular Degeneration